MLS Application Requirements & Deadlines

 You may apply before you receive your undergraduate degree.
 However, before you matriculate, you must provide official transcripts showing that you have been awarded a baccalaureate degree from a college or university whose accreditation is recognized by the U.S. Department of Education or by the foreign equivalent of a U.S. baccalaureate degree.

-No specific pre-law curriculum is required for admission to the MLS Program at the University of Utah S.J.
-Quinney College of Law.
-Generally, you should seek, or have taken challenging courses from instructors who insist upon high standards of performance.
 Many undergraduate courses and majors can help you develop the specific skills you will need to succeed in graduate school and in your career.
-In particular, you should take courses that develop written and spoken communication, reading and comprehension, logic and analytical thinking, and problem-solving.
-It is important that you master English and learn effective study skills.
+For example, courses that develop written and spoken communication, reading and comprehension, logic and analytical thinking, problem-solving, and effective study skills.
+A mastery of the English language is of great importance.

 MLS students must begin study in the fall semester.
 Materials submitted in connection with your application file become the property of the S.J.
 Quinney College of Law and cannot be returned, copied, or forwarded elsewhere.
 We require applications to be electronically transmitted.